ItsANameToo/hermod/README.md

 delegate_username=''
 delegate_public_key=''

+# Snapshot settings, enabling the snapshot module will automatically take snapshots and append blocks to existing snapshots.
+# Note: only enable automatic snapshots on relay nodes!
+snapshots_enable=true

 # Core settings, set the path to core (usually $HOME/core or $HOME/ark-core), and the network (devnet or mainnet).
 core_path=$HOME/ark-core
 core_network=mainnet
 core_log_path="$HOME/.local/state/ark-core/$core_network"

-# Snapshot settings, enabling the snapshot module will automatically take snapshots and append blocks to existing snapshots.
-snapshots_enable=true

 # How you would like to be notified.
 Don't forget to change this line to one (or more) ways in which you would like to be updated.
 notification_drivers=(log slack discord)